El-Castellano/poor-mans-pitwall/cf-worker/README.md

 ### 3. (Optional) put it on your own domain

-You said you've already got a domain on Cloudflare, so in `wrangler.toml` uncomment and edit:
+If you've already got a domain on Cloudflare, so in `wrangler.toml` uncomment and edit:

 ```toml